IMSY-DKFZ/htc/README.md

 }
 ```

-This is very similar to option 1 but may be more convenient if you train with the `htc` framework.
+This is very similar to option 1 but may be more convenient if you already train with the `htc` framework.

 > 💡 We have a [JSON Schema file](./htc/utils/config.schema) which describes the structure of our config files including descriptions of the attributes.